 Explores human development and examines theories and empirical studies dealing with human cognitive, social, emotional, and physical development in the context of a lifespan.
 Explores emergent and controversial topics relevant to a student's home and work environment.
+This course may be available via distance education delivery methods.
 Outside work required.